CHRONIC MUSCULOSKELETAL PAIN CARE: SPINAL MANIPULATION

 pain and neck pain.
 (3) Spinal manipulation is a well-practiced chiropractic

-skill while the other suggestions are all available
+skill while the other recommendations are all available

 within the personalized Malverne chiropractic

 treatment plan.
 Let’s work on your chronic musculoskeletal pain!

 Listen to this PODCAST with chiropractic back pain

 specialist, Dr. Nike Taylor on The

 Back Doctors Podcast with Dr. Michael Johnson as she shares